LaunchWare/launchware-site/apps/gatsby/content/blog/barcamp-boston-2-what-should-i-talk-about/index.md

 ---
 layout: post
 comments: true
-title: 'BarCamp Boston 2: What Should I Talk About?'
+title: "BarCamp Boston 2: What Should I Talk About?"
 tags:
   - Events
 status: publish
 type: post
 published: true
 meta:
   _utw_tags_0: no tags
-publishedAt: '2007-02-19'
+publishedAt: "2007-02-19"
 ---

 So BarCamp Boston 2 is set for March 17th in Cambridge.
 I presented a Ruby on Rails talk at BarCamp Manchester a few month back, but <a href="https://www.rajivmanglani.com/">Rajiv</a> is already doing a talk on that next month.